The SEO Framework · KB

 delete_option( 'autodescription-site-settings' );

-delete_option( 'autodescription-updates-cache' );
+delete_option( 'autodescription-site-cache' );

 delete_option( 'the_seo_framework_tested_upgrade_version' );